achuchulev/tf-custom-plugin/README.md

 # Terraform custom plugin installation

-## The purpose of the repo is to provide guidence on how to install custom plugins in Terraform
+## The purpose of the repo is to provide guidence on how to install custom plugins in Terraform.
+In this example the [terraform-provider-extip](https://github.com/petems/terraform-provider-extip) custom plugin that returns the external IP is used.

 ### Prerequisites

 * git
 * vagrant
 * virtualbox
-* terraform

 ### How to install